 If you’re more than a casual baseball fan, chances are you’ve heard of Wander Franco.
 In fact, you may be getting slightly annoyed by how much you’ve heard of him.
-At age 19, Wander has quickly ascended to the number 1 prospect in the land and has many scouts and pundits gushing like Tom Cruise on Oprah’s couch (trampoline).
+At age 19, Wander has quickly ascended to the number 1 prospect in the land.
+While doing so he’s reduced many scouts and pundits to gushing like they’re Tom Cruise on Oprah’s couch (trampoline).
 Therefore, the Wander Franco rookie card market has gone BONKERS.

 Wander Franco Rookie Card Run Down

 When it comes to rookie cards, Bowman Chrome has got it on lock.
-Which means, it comes as no surprise to see the most valuable Wander Franco rookie cards in this set.
-For instance, an autographed red refractor recently sold for north of FIFTY THOUSAND DOLLARS.
+So it should come as no surprise to see the most valuable Wander Franco rookie cards in this set.
+For instance, an autographed red refractor has sold for north of FIFTY THOUSAND DOLLARS.
 And guess what?
 The card wasn’t even a perfect 10!
 In addition to that, there have been many others from this set that have sold for some truly eye-popping numbers.

 This autographed “superfractor” has become a very popular (and very expensive) Wander Franco rookie card.
 Perhaps it’s Wander’s cool demeanor displayed in this no-helmet card that has collectors going nuts.
 Or maybe it’s the close up of that sharp haircut.
 Either way, the card is selling for more than 3 grand.
 Enough said.